Cassie Randolph Claps Back At ‘Bachelor’ Colton Underwood’s Insinuations: ‘We Both Know It’s Unwarranted’

 “This seems a bit unfair to me.
 Colton, you can do what you want, but please do not have a double standard,” Cassie shared.

-Cassie also pointed out that she felt certain that neither of them, or those people who are close to them, would have anticipated that things would head in a rather combative direction like it suddenly had.
+Cassie also pointed out that she felt certain that neither of them nor people close to them would have anticipated that things would head in a rather combative direction like it suddenly had.

 “I ask you again on public record to refrain from prolonging our break up, or dragging me, when we both know it’s unwarranted… Again, I can’t control your actions, but I sincerely hope we can both move forward in peace,” The Bachelor winner relayed.